zupremacyesports/uYouEnhanced/README.md

 11. **DontEatMyContent**: prevent the notch/Dynamic Island from munching on 2:1 video content in YouTube.

+12. **YTNoCommunityPosts**: Tweak to disable all Community Posts on the YouTube app.

+13 **LowContrastMode**: this tweak allows users to darken the text in the YouTube app.

-12. **YTABConfig**: allow user to control over YouTube A/B testing flags.
+14. **YTABConfig**: allow user to control over YouTube A/B testing flags.

-13. **YTVideoOverlay**: A helper tweak to add buttons on YouTube video overlay.
+15. **YTVideoOverlay**: A helper tweak to add buttons on YouTube video overlay.

-14. **YouMute**: Mute/unmute videos in iOS YouTube directly.
+16. **YouMute**: Mute/unmute videos in iOS YouTube directly.

-15. **YouQuality**: View and change video quality in YouTube app from the video overlay.
+17. **YouQuality**: View and change video quality in YouTube app from the video overlay.

 </details>